4th Largest US City

 8 Open Agencies

-When police departments argue that encryption is inevitable for "any serious city," Houston stands as a powerful counterexample.
-As the fourth-largest city in America and home to the fifth-largest municipal police department, Houston faces the same challenges other major cities cite when justifying encryption: gang violence, drug trafficking, complex tactical operations, and vast geographic coverage.
+When police departments argue that encryption is inevitable for any large city, Houston is the obvious rebuttal.
+The fourth-largest city in America, home to the fifth-largest municipal police department, Houston faces the same conditions other departments cite to justify going dark: gang violence, drug trafficking, complex tactical operations, and a sprawling geographic footprint.

-Yet Houston has chosen a middle path.
-Main dispatch channels remain open on the TxWARN P25 digital system, accessible to anyone with a digital scanner or internet connection.
-Only tactical channels, including SWAT operations, undercover units, and certain investigative communications, are encrypted.
+Main dispatch channels remain open on the TxWARN P25 digital system, accessible to anyone with a compatible scanner or an internet connection.
+SWAT operations, undercover units, and certain investigative channels are encrypted.
+Everything else is public.

-Houstonians can monitor routine police activity in their neighborhoods, stay informed during emergencies, and maintain awareness of public safety operations.
-This access is especially critical during hurricane season.
+Houstonians can monitor police activity in their neighborhoods, stay informed during emergencies, and track public safety response without filing records requests.
+During hurricane season, that access becomes more urgent.

 City Population Police Size Encryption Status Public Access